Louisvdw/dbus-serialbattery/docs/docs/general/install.md

 3. You also need to connect your BMS to the Venus OS device using a serial interface.
 Use the cable for your BMS or a Victron branded USB&rarr;RS485 or USB&rarr;Ve.Direct (RS232) cable for best compatibility.
 Most FTDI/FT232R/CH340G USB&rarr;serial also works.
 The FT232R and CH340G already has a driver included in the Venus OS.

   > 🚨 **NB!
-Only connect Rx & Tx to the BMS,** if you are NOT using an isolated cable or adapter.
+Only connect Rx & Tx to the BMS,** if you are NOT using an isolated ([galvanic separated](https://en.wikipedia.org/wiki/Galvanic_isolation)) cable or adapter.
 This prevents the current to flow through the adapter, if the BMS cuts the ground.
+Else it will destroy your BMS, GX device or Raspberry Pi.

 ## Install or update